topmiamisoftware/shopify-seo-image-ai-optimizer/README.md

 </p>

 <p>
     WARNING: Before you make any changes to your production Shopify store, please don't.
-Instead, create a staging Shopify store an advance to making changes with this plugin there instead.
+Instead, create a staging Shopify store and advance to making changes with these scripts there instead.
 After you are satisfied with the results, you can push your staging store to production.
 </p>

 <p>